ibm-cloud-docs/connected-trade-platform/white-paper.md

 Learn more here [Key Management](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started)

-### Deployment Architecture
+## Deployment architecture
 {: #Deployment-architecture}

-Figure below depicts a high level reference deployment architecture.
+The following figure depicts a high level reference deployment architecture.

 {{site.data.keyword.cloud_notm}} accounts can be leveraged for isolation of all cloud resources, administration and billing.
 This deployment model is flexible and can be tailored to the customer's needs.
 For example, if the customer wants to consume this platform purely as SaaS then the underlying deployment complexity can be abstracted out and managed and maintained by IBM.
 On the other hand, if the customer wants more visibility and control over the deployment and corresponding billing and administration then we can provision the necessary resources within the customer's cloud account.